AndrewEllis93/Print-Tuning-Guide/README.md

     ![](Images/Troubleshooting/Backlash-WoodGrain.png)

 ### Too Much Backlash:
+- Clacking noises during retraction
-- Clacking Noises During Retraction
+- Clacking noises during pressure advance moves
 ## Bulging

 This may or may not just be a Prusa Slicer / SuperSlicer thing.
 I have not tested it in other slicers.